romkatv/powerlevel10k/README.md

 and ZSH hides it automatically.
 Also have in mind, that the output depends on your `POWERLEVEL9K_MODE` settings.

+You can change any icon by setting a environment variable.
+To get a full list of icons just type `get_icon_names` in your terminal.

 #### Segment Color Customization

 For each segment in your prompt, you can specify a foreground and background